manavsehgal/reactspeedcoding/manuscript/c07a-routing-component-layouts.md

 A> Webpack optimally extracts,
 A> minifies, and bundles our dependencies and imports, automatically for us, A> while we focus on writing simple, readable code.

+This wraps up advanced usage of React Router.
+There are few more tricks we may use in other chapters including the following.

+- Using ids with routing.
+- Rendering multiple components based on single route.
+- Passing properties to components from routing configuration.
+- Separating reusable routing configuration.

 {pagebreak}